kontena/kontena/server/docs/source/index.html.md

 ---------- | -------
 id | A unique id for the node
-name | A unique name (within a grid) for the node connected | Is the node connected to the master (boolean) node_number | A sequential number for the node initial_member | Is the node part of initial grid members (boolean)
+name | A unique name (within a grid) for the node has_token | Does the node have a node token connected | Is the node connected to the master (boolean) node_number | A sequential number for the node initial_member | Is the node part of initial grid members (boolean)